ElhamFadel/stopwatch/README.md

 ## stopwatch project have two tab
 ### first tab count up start with 0 MilleScond(s)
 ### second tab countdown start  from setting the time you wants to start for the countdown timer
+Note : This project is under development and modification(countdown)